DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 ```

 ## University of Minnesota
 There are several groups that fall under the oversight of UMN.
 The US Drug Testing Laboratories ([USDTL](https://www.usdtl.com/)) handles toxicology.
-The Developmental Cognition and Neuroimaging Lab ([DCAN](https://innovation.umn.edu/developmental-cognition-and-neuroimaging-lab)) led by Damien Fair at UMN is responsible for: *Processing*, *Software Development*, and *Deployment* of imaging data.
 The remaining groups are described in greater detail below.

 <div style="width: 80%; margin: 0 auto;">
 ```mermaid